Connectedness properties and splittings of groups with isolated flats: Examples with and without locally connected boundary

 \begin{exmp}[A non--locally connected boundary] Consider the following amalgam of surface groups whose visual boundary is not locally connected.
 Let $\Sigma$ be a closed hyperbolic surface, and $T^2$ be a $2$--dimensional torus with a fixed Euclidean metric.
 Fix a simple closed geodesic loop $\gamma$ in~$\Sigma$.
 Choose a closed geodesic $\gamma' \subset T$ such that $\gamma$ and $\gamma'$ have equal lengths.
 Let $X$ be the result of gluing $\Sigma$ to $T^2$ along $\gamma=\gamma'$.
 Then the universal cover $\tilde{X}$ of~$X$ is a $\CAT(0)$ space with isolated flats.
 The group $G = \pi_1(X)$ is clearly an amalgam of the subgroups $A=\pi_1(T^2)$ and $C= \pi_1(\Sigma)$ amalgamated over the subgroup $B=\langle\gamma\rangle$.
 Since this splitting $A *_B C$ satisfies the conditions of Theorem~\ref{thm:MainThm}, we see that the visual boundary $\boundary \tilde{X}$ is not locally connected. \end{exmp}

-Recall that $G$ has a natural relatively hyperbolic structure with respect to $\P$, the family of all conjugates of $A$.
-Hung Cong Tran has shown that the Bowditch boundary $\boundary(G,\P)$ can be obtained from $\boundary X$ by collapsing the boundary circle of each flat plane to a point \cite{Tran13}.
-For one-ended groups with isolated flats, the Bowditch boundary is always locally connected.
-However in Example~\ref{exmp:SurfaceAmalgam}, the visual boundary $\boundary \tilde{X}$ is not locally connected.

-In order to illustrate the difference between the visual boundary of the $\CAT(0)$ space $\tilde{X}$ and the Bowditch boundary for the group in Example~\ref{exmp:SurfaceAmalgam}, we will briefly sketch a significant non--locally connected subset of the boundary.
+In order to illustrate the difference between the non--locally connected $\CAT(0)$ boundary of $G$ and the locally connected Bowditch boundary $\boundary(G,\mathbb{P})$ in Example~\ref{exmp:SurfaceAmalgam}, we briefly sketch a significant non--locally connected subset of the boundary.
 We then describe its locally connected image in the Bowditch boundary.

 Each flat $F$ in $\tilde{X}$ is a lift of the torus $T^2$.
 Inside $F$ are infinitely many lifts of the geodesic $\gamma$, along each of which there is a copy of $\mathbb H^2$ attached.
 The lifts of $\gamma$ in the flat $F$ are all parallel and thus all share the same pair of endpoints $a,b$ in $\partial F$.
 Let $Y$ be the convex subcomplex of $\tilde{X}$ consisting of the flat~$F$ along with the countably many hyperbolic planes glued to~$F$ along the lifts of $\gamma$.
 Then $\boundary Y$ is a suspension of a set $K$ that is countably infinite with two limit points.
 The suspension points are $a$ and $b$.
 Note that this suspension itself is not locally connected.
 Furthermore, each of the points in $\boundary F - \{a,b\}$ turns out to be a point of non--local connectivity in $\boundary \tilde{X}$.